syrusua-t/Contrastive-PGD-Attack/README.md

 3. Before performing the attack, replace pgd.py in ./site-packages/robust_speech/adversarial/attacks with our pdg.py file and add our contrastive_pgd folder to the directory.
 This change is done to update the old loss function for pgd attack with our new loss function with contrastive learning.

-4. You will have to download a Wav2Vec2.0 model yourself following the guideline of robust_speech to generate and evaluate adversial examples.
+4. You will have to download a noise-robust Wav2Vec2.0 model yourself following the guideline below.
 First, we need to load the correct noise-robust model from huggingface.
 To do this, go to ./robust_speech/recipes/train_configs/LibpriSpeech and add in our wav2vec2-large-robust-ft-swbd-300h.yaml.
 Second, to generate the attack, go to ./robust_speech/recipes/LibriSpeech/pgd and duplicate w2v2_large_960h.yaml.
 Rename the duplicated file as my_attack.yaml and change model_name under model information to wav2vec2-large-robust-ft-swbd-300h.

-5. Generating the attack for wav2vec2 is quite tricky.
+5. Generating attack for wav2vec2 model can prove to be quite tricky.
 The tokenizer for HuggingFace wav2vec2 is not directly compatible to the robust_speech package.
 Therefore, it is necessary to first generate a tokenizer from the data, then do a slight retraining of the final linear layer in wav2vec2.
 This can be done with the following command:
 ```
 # in ./recipes/